particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 #### In an organization

 If you have access to an organization via the popup at the top of the console window, you can create integrations within an organization.
-This is recommended for many products because it allows a webhook to be used across multiple products easily.
+This is recommend because it allows a webhook to be used across multiple products in your organization easily.

 #### In a product within your organization